asbaker/node-fda-nutrient-database/README.md

 const fda = require('fda-nutrient-database')

 nutrients = fda.abbreviated(cb)

-// This invokes the callback with an array of objects from the abreviated datafile
+This invokes the callback with an array of objects from the abreviated datafile:
 {
-  ndbNo: 9522,
+  ndbNo: '09522',
   shortDescription: 'CRANBERRY JUC BLEND,100% JUC,BTLD,W/ ADDED VIT C & CA',
   water: 88.6,
   calories: 45,